beancount/docs/docs/a_proposal_for_an_improvement_on_inventory_booking.md

                   USD100

 This is a bit surprising, I expected the lots to book against each other.
 I suspect this may be an unreported bug, and not intended behaviour.

+    Comment: The mechanism by which an inventory is booked should definitely not be a reporting level feature in my view.
+In Ledger this appears to be the case: if I read the documentation, it mentions: "--lot-prices: Report the price at which ...".
+What this tells me is that Ledger does not do any booking of inventories, it only adds all these lots, and then the booking occurs with "grouping" during reporting.
+Is this right?
+This would also explain why it makes it possible to sell lots that don't exist in their inventory.
+In Beancount, a lot reduction happens before parsing time.
+This is important: I enforce that you should not be able to sell a lot that does not exist.
+It also opens the door to implementing this proposal.

 Finally, the “`{}`” cost syntax is allowed be used on augmenting legs as well.
 The documentation [<u>points to these methods being equivalent</u>](http://ledger-cli.org/3.0/doc/ledger3.html#Prices-versus-costs).
 It results in an inventory lot that does not have a date associated with it, but the other leg is not converted to cost: